alexanderbry/QuizApp/README.md

 # Quiz App

-A simple and interactive quiz app built with [React/Node.js/your tech stack].
+A simple and interactive quiz app built with React.
 This app allows users to take quizzes, view results, and test their knowledge on various topics.

 ## Features
 - User-friendly interface for taking quizzes.